1038lab/ComfyUI-OmniGen/README.md

 $${\color{red}It's\ a\ greatest\ encouragement\ for\ my\ efforts!}$$

 ## Updates
+- 2025/01/22: Added new features and bug fixes.
+Refer to [update.md](UPDATE.md) for details.
 - 2024/11/11: Added new features and bug fixes.
 Refer to [update.md](UPDATE.md) for details.

 <details>